plutus-community/docs/docs/Open_Source_Plutus_Examples/Utility/Dapp_Connector.md

 ## What is this useful for:
-You can use this code as a starting point for the following:
 - you are building a DApp and want to connect to the user's wallet (Nami, CCVault, or Flint)
 - you want to read the balance, the UTXOs and the available tokens at the user's wallet
 - you want the user to interact with your DApp